inderjeetsharma24/ode_euler_analysis_rust/README.md

 - Solves a simple ODE using the Euler method for different step sizes (n=20 and n=1000)
 - Computes the analytic (exact) solution for comparison
 - Plots both the solutions and the errors using the `plotters` crate
-- Exports results and errors to CSV files
+- Exports results to separate CSV files for each step size

 ## Requirements
 - Rust (latest stable version recommended)